-The President shall direct activation of the EDRP and, therefore, the EOC and shall also direct the applicable response Level.
-The President should consider the following in evaluating whether or not to implement the EDRP and, if the EDRP is to be implemented, to what Level (1 or 2) to activate the EOC:
+When BVES activates the EDRP, the EOC is also activated.
+BVES leadership considers the following in evaluating whether to implement the EDRP and to what Level to activate the EOC:

 - Will resources beyond BVES' normal outage response posture be required and to what extent?
-Will external resources (mutual aid and/or contracted services be required)? - Will the restoration efforts be long-term (generally 12 hours or greater)?
-If long-term, how long? - Will the restoration efforts be more efficient if the BVES staff is organized for around the clock customer service and field operations? - Will the restoration efforts require increased management and logistics support beyond that of the Field Operations Supervisor? - Is the outage (or high potential for outage) expected to have significant impact on BVES customers and/or stakeholders?
+Will external resources (mutual aid /or contracted services be required)? - Will the restoration efforts be long-term (generally >12 hours)?
+If long-term, how long? - Will around the clock Customer Service and Field Operations be needed? - Will restoration efforts require management/logistics support beyond Field Operations Supervisor? - Is the outage (or potential outage) expected to significantly impact on BVES customers?